itsFrankenSense/ordcommands/README.md

 ---

 ### Dry Run (testing)
 Dry run allows you to construct the transaction without signing or broadcasting.
-This provides a fee estimate and confirms the rest of your command is constructed correctly.
+This provides a fee estimate and confirms the rest of your command is constructed correctly. `--dry-run` can be added to the end of any commands.
 Command: `ord wallet inscribe --fee-rate <FEE_RATE> --file "FILE" --dry-run`
 Example: `ord wallet inscribe --fee-rate 10 "D:\Files\1.txt" --dry-run`